Coping with Change and Uncertainty

 However - this will be at the expense of noticing the positive 'stuff'.
 By visualising a positive outcome, we can see more of the good stuff, which will support our mood and mindset.

 A popular technique within our caring community, is mindfulness.
 Pausing and calming our minds.
 The only thing that is known is the present.
 In the present we can't worry about what may or may not happen.
 Practising mindfulness gives our minds and emotions a valuable break.

-There are several ways of doing this - even when you 'have no time'!
+There are several ways of doing this - even when we 'have no time'.

 And to get you started, here's a short video, we posted on our YouTube Channel: